david1792x/pan-dulce/markdown/extracting_image_dataset.md

 headers = {"Ocp-Apim-Subscription-Key" : subscription_key}
 ```

-Now that all of our parameters have been defined, we can move on to doing the actual API calls and downloading our images.
-First we define a dataset folder that will host subfolders of all of our pan dulce types, and then loop over the alternative namings, performing a query and downloading the images to the specified folder.
-The number of results will vary with the number of alternate namings to keep the amount of data even between pan dulce types.
-Finally, we check for duplicate images and remove them, completing the webscraping part of building our image dataset.
+Now that all of our **parameters** have been defined, we can move on to doing the actual **API calls** and **downloading** our images.
+First we define a **dataset** folder that will host subfolders of all of our pan dulce types, and then loop over the alternative namings, performing a **query** and downloading the images to the specified folder.
+The number of results will vary with the number of alternate namings to keep the amount of data **even** between pan dulce types.
+Finally, we check for **duplicate** images and remove them, completing the webscraping part of building our **image dataset**.

 ```python